Jay Brown: Storylines

 Jay supports Ben after his boyfriend Paul Coker (Jonny Labey) is killed in a homophobic attack and helps Ben to find the attackers.
 The killers break into the Mitchells' house and kidnap Jay and Ben, putting them into a back of a van.
 Ben is rescued by his uncle Grant Mitchell (Ross Kemp) but Jay is left behind, but escapes when the police arrive.
 Shortly after giving a statement to the police, Jay decides to leave Walford.
 However, he is found at a homeless shelter by Pam, who takes him back to the Square and convinces Sharon to let him move back into the Mitchell house and Billy to give him his job back at the funeral home, from which he steals money to give to a drug dealer, Mike Rendon (Bailey Patrick).
-Mike demands more money, threatening to kill Jay, so Jay steals cash gifts from Lee (Danny-Boy Hatchard) and Whitney Carter's (Shona McGarty) wedding reception.
+Mike demands more money, threatening to kill Jay, so Jay steals cash gifts from Lee (Danny Hatchard) and Whitney Carter's (Shona McGarty) wedding reception.
 Jay also steals jewellery from a corpse but when Billy's son Will Mitchell (Freddie Phillips) catches him, he returns it.
 Jay is unable to repay Mike, so Mike forces Jay to deal drugs.
 Billy finds out and sacks Jay.
 Phil is released from hospital does not want Jay living in his house, but later Phil promises to help Jay with his problem with Mike, telling him to report Mike to the police.
 Mike is arrested and Phil lets Jay stay with the Mitchells, and Billy gives him his job back.
 Jay confides in Billy his fear that no woman will want a relationship with him due to his name being on the sex offenders register, but Billy assures him that he will eventually find the right woman.

 Phil decides to give Jay the lucrative car lot, and when Jay discovers how much it is worth, he confronts Phil.
 Phil says that he killed Jay's father, a homeless man who died in a fire at the car lot several years earlier, however, a phone call reveals this as a lie.
 Jay starts to resent Phil for the death of his apparent father.
 He decides to stay with his grandfather Bert but Bert returns to Walford unannounced.
 Bert departs again after talking to Phil and Jay.